-Maybe you’re a reader gravitates towards that kind of writing, I am not.
+Maybe you’re a reader who gravitates towards that kind of writing, I am not.
 Paint a picture, but don’t fill in every nook and cranny.
 Let me use my imagination.
-Because the thing is, no matter how hard a writer tries to tell us things exactly as they see them, each reader is going to picture it a different way in the end.
-So stop trying so hard to insist everything looks a certain way, and give the reader more room to be fluid in their mind’s eye.
+Because the thing is, no matter how hard a writer tries to tell us exactly how they see things, each reader is going to picture it a different way in the end.
+So, stop trying so hard to insist everything looks a certain way, and give the reader more room to be fluid in their mind’s eye.

 If I tell you Spenser and Dalton are going to eat on the outdoor patio of a retirement home in Miami, and that it’s a retirement home for wealthy people, you are immediately going to have an idea of what that might look like.
 I can sacrifice the time it takes to explain where a patio is in relation to a garden, in relation to a lake, in relation to a tree and the main building etc, etc.

 Shit like this drives me crazy.
-And perhaps I could forgive this writing style if it weren’t for the fact that it didn’t seem like this novel knew what it wanted to be.
+Perhaps I could forgive this writing style if it weren’t for the fact that it didn’t seem like this novel knew what it wanted to be.
 A romance?
 A drama?
 A mystery?
 Academic research?
 A contemporary about male brotherhood?
-Contrary to popular opinion, books that try to be too many things usually suffer because of it.
+Contrary to other (not really popular?) opinion, books that try to be too many things usually suffer because of it.

 The author is coming at this novel from a personal perspective.
 He based the main character on himself, on his experience at Harvard, on his experience in a secret society.
 In the end, the main character even becomes a doctor, as the author is outside of writing fiction.

 There were too many things happening.
-Things that happened in huge chunks and took away from the flow of the storyline, because there wasn’t a main one.
-It was a full-on romance novel.
-It was a full-on contemporary about brotherhood.
+Things that happened in huge chunks of pages and took away from the flow of the storyline.
+It was a romance novel.
+It was a contemporary about brotherhood.
 It was a drama.
 It was an intellectual mystery.
 It was a religious research paper.
 It was too much.

 The author even included whole pages of library references and news articles and different kinds of research information that as the reader, should be told to me in a clear and concise way instead of making me read it.
 I’m not here to do the research, I’m here to be told a story.

-For me, this novel suffers greatly from a lack of editing, and an overt desire to tell too many stories and not having a refined enough writer at the helm who knows how to stick to a theme, pull back on the other elements, while also weaving them together into something that is digestible, that doesn’t lose its steam and isn’t so goddamn wordy.
+For me, this novel suffers greatly from a lack of editing, and an overt desire to tell too many stories without sticking to a theme or pull back on the other elements to create something more subtle and natural.
+There was a missed opportunity to weave the plot threads together into something that was digestible and didn’t lose steam… and wasn’t so goddamn wordy.

 Ugh, omg.
 So.
 Many.
 Unnecessary.
 Words.

-Pages and pages of basketball plays, of practices, of describing movements, describing scenes and events and places and personal histories of inconsequential characters, which added nothing to the overall story.
+Pages and pages of basketball plays, practices, of describing movements, describing scenes and events and places and personal histories of inconsequential characters – which added nothing to the overall plot.
 It felt disjointed, lacking cohesion and a strong direction.
-It was also jumpy – going from an unnecessary scene back into the main mystery and I found myself wondering very often, why didn’t the plotting just continue with the mystery?
-What was the point of my attending a basketball practice?
+It was also jumpy – going from an unnecessary scene back into the main mystery.
+I found myself wondering why didn’t the plotting just continue with the mystery?
+What was the point of attending a basketball practice?

 Nothing.
 There was no point.
 It’s just that the author couldn’t seem to help himself; couldn’t stop injecting everything about himself into this story.
 Again, I say self-masturbatory.

-It’s also disappointing that the author felt it was necessary to create characters that were overtly sexist and misogynistic.
-Sure it’s the 1980s and there’s a “boys club” element to it, but it is possible to write something like that without having naked girls ready to be used by the winning team of guys.
-Considering the author, and the main character, are PoC, you would think there would have been a more concerted effort to take those elements out of the story because they weren’t necessary.
-There are other rewards besides women that don’t seem to have a choice in being viewed as pieces of meat or trophies.
+It’s also disappointing that the author felt it was necessary to create characters that were overtly misogynistic.
+Sure it’s the 1980s and there’s a “boys club” element to it, but it is possible to write something like that without having naked girls ready to be “used” by the winning team of guys.
+Considering the author, and the main character, are POC, you would think there would have been a more concerted effort to take those elements out of the story.
+There are other rewards besides women who don’t seem to have a choice in being viewed as blow-up sex dolls.

-Because the impression I get from the writing, and the author, is these things weren’t problematic then and aren’t problematic now.
-That these kinds of things are looked back on with great affection.“Just like old times”, as Spenser says.
+The impression I get from the writing, and the author, is these things weren’t problematic then and aren’t problematic now.
+That these kinds of things are looked back on with great affection.“Just like old times,” as Spenser says.

-In the end, the payoff of the reveal to all the answers wasn’t interesting enough to make the time it took me to get there worth it.
+In the end, the payoff of the climatic reveal wasn’t interesting enough to make the time it took me to get the answers worth it.
 It also felt like a letdown.
 The perceived threats that float throughout the novel, is just that – nothing more than perceived.

-This book all talk, little action.
-It’s a lot of research reading, a lot of late night library runs that are interrupted by irrelevant scenes that don’t really belong and should have been cut out.
+This book is all talk, little action.
+It’s a lot of research reading, a lot of late night library runs that are interrupted by irrelevant scenes that should have been cut out.

 It seems, overall, that it was clearly written by a male author for a male reader, but also that the author didn’t know exactly what kind of book he wanted it to be.
-That he was so concerned with getting the story out – a story that I understand he’s waiting years to write – that he didn’t have the heart (or the guts) to get rid of the things that didn’t belong in the plot, that dragged it down and made it a disjointed reading experience.
-This author was too wrapped up in the idea and less focused on the end product, and because of that this book suffers and makes the reader suffer with it through thousands of words that shouldn’t have been included.
+That he was so concerned with getting the story out – a story that I understand he’s waited years to write – that he didn’t have the heart (or perspective) to get rid of the things that didn’t belong in the plot, that dragged it down.
+This author was too wrapped up in the idea and less focused on the end product, and because of that this book suffers and makes the reader suffer with it.

 I would have liked this a million times better if it had focused on being a mystery.
 If it had found ways to make the threats more substantial and real towards Spenser and Dalton.
-And if someone had taken an axe to every unnecessary scene that was only included to allow the author to indulge himself and his latent sexism.
+And if someone had taken an axe to every unnecessary scene that was only included to allow the author to indulge himself.